mariadb-corporation/maxscale-buildbot/README.md

 2. Install all Python dependencies that are needed by the buildmaster: `pip3 install -r requirements.txt`.
 3. Create or update buildmaster configuration: `buildbot upgrade-master master`
 4. Configure mail client in `master/maxscale/config/mailer_config.py` file.
 The template for this file can be found in `master/maxscale/config/mailer_config_example.py` file.
+5. Configure github client in `master/maxscale/config/github_client_config.py` file.
+The template for this file can be found in `master/maxscale/config/github_client_config_example.py` file.
+6. Configure authorization rights for users in `master/maxscale/config/auth_config.py` file.
+The template for this file can be found in `master/maxscale/config/auth_config_example.py` file.
-5. Start the buildmaster service: `buildbot start master`
+7. Start the buildmaster service: `buildbot start master`

 ## Updating Buildmaster configuration